anaconda/anaconda-project/README.md

   variable names as keys and options affecting those variables.
   All the listed environment variables have to be set, one way or another, before running the project.
+* `package`: Some fields in `conda.recipe/meta.yml` can be set here instead, if you either don't have a conda recipe or want to override it for Anaconda Project purposes.
+  Fields we look at right now: `name`, `version`

 # `project-local.yml` Schema